JiangBioLab/iCanTCR/README.md

 # iCanTCR
 A deep learning framework for early cancer detection using T cell receptor repertoire in peripheral blood.
+In brief, the framework contains two deep learning classifiers, including a binary classification module and a multi-category classification module, and their corresponding cancer scoring strategies.
 <p float="left">
   <img src="Fig/Figure1fff.png"/>
 </p>